sveinpg/build-your-own-react/README.md

 :books: Alright, you got us!
 You called our bluff, the way we are implementing events in this task is not true to Facebook's implementation of React.
 We had to cut some corners so you wouldn't be stuck here the rest of the week.
 React uses something called [SyntheticEvents](https://reactjs.org/docs/events.html).
-One of the benefits of SyntheticEvent is to make react code portable, meaning that the events are not platform (react native) or browser specific.
+One of the benefits of SyntheticEvent is to make React code portable, meaning that the events are not platform (React native) or browser specific.
 The way React does this is, in short, to append only one listener for each event on the root of the app and then delegate these further down to underlying components with a wrapper of data from the original event.